 Become a Master Watershed Steward

-"Becoming part of WSA move me from talk to action and gave me a source of experts and support people to assist with action"
+"Becoming part of WSA moved me from talk to action and gave me a source of experts and support people to assist with action"

 - ANN JACKSON, MASTER WATERSHED STEWARD

-After 10 successful certification courses and over 180 Master Watershed Stewards trained, we are in the process of innovating our approach to training, and we would appreciate your feedback.
+After 9 successful certification courses and over 180 Master Watershed Stewards trained, we are recruiting for our 10th class!

-- Is there a flooding or drainage problem in your neighborhood or place of worship?
+- Is there a flooding or drainage problem in your neighborhood, school, or place of worship?

-- Do you want to lead your community or place of worship to reduce pollution?
+- Do you want to lead your community, school or place of worship to reduce pollution?

 - Want to get off the sidelines and make a real change?